 The WHO has administered an experimental Ebola vaccine using a "ring vaccination" approach around the epicenter of the current outbreak in the Democratic Republic of the Congo.
-Some 37,000 people, including children as well as health and frontline workers, have been vaccinated in the outbreak zone since Aug.
+More than 77,000 people, including children as well as health and frontline workers, have been vaccinated in the outbreak zone since Aug.
 8, according to the country's health ministry.

 The vaccine, which was developed by American pharmaceutical company Merck, has proved effective against the country's previous outbreak in the western province of Equateur.

 Where have people been infected?

 In this current outbreak, people have been infected in North Kivu, Ituri and South Kivu, which are among the most populous provinces in the Democratic Republic of the Congo and share international borders with South Sudan, Uganda, Rwanda and Burundi.

 Ebola is endemic to the Democratic Republic of the Congo.
 This is the 10th outbreak the country has seen since 1976, the year that scientists first identified the deadly virus in the small northern village Yambuku near the eponymous Ebola River.